kirbysebastian/GameOfTheGenerals/README.md

-# GameOfTheGenerals
+# Salpakan (Game Of The Generals)
-Python based Game of the Generals board game.
+A Python API for "Game of the Generals" game

 TODO:
 - Backend
  	- Board
  	- Rankings
  	- Pieces placement
  	- Pieces movement
  	- Battle of Pieces